This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Versatile: Works for both sweet and savory pies.
+• Versatile Use: Perfect for both sweet and savory mini pies or galettes.

 Ingredients

-If you have any ingredients leftover from this small pie crust recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this single serving pie crust recipe, check out our Leftover Ingredients Recipe Finder.

-• Granulated sugar: A small amount adds a hint of sweetness and helps with browning.
+• Granulated sugar: Adds a touch of sweetness and helps the crust brown as it bakes.

-• Salt: Enhances the flavor of the crust.
-If you prefer a low-sodium crust, you can omit it.
+• Salt: Brings out the flavor of the crust.
+You can omit it if you prefer a low-sodium option.

-• Cold butter: Creates a flaky, flavorful crust.
-For a dairy-free version, use plant-based butter.
+• Cold butter: Key to a flaky, buttery crust.
+For a dairy-free crust, use plant-based butter instead.

-• Ice water: Just 2 teaspoons are needed to bring the dough together.
+• Ice water: Only about 2 teaspoons are needed to moisten and bind the dough.

 Small uncooked pie crust topped with fresh sliced strawberries.

-These step-by-step photos and instructions help you visualize how to make a mini pie crust.
+These step-by-step photos and instructions help you visualize how to make a single serving pie crust.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Prepare the Dough: Combine the ingredients in a small bowl.
-Once the dough comes together, transfer it onto a piece of plastic wrap.
-Shape it into a disc, wrap it tightly, and refrigerate for 20 minutes.
+1. In a small bowl, mix the ingredients until the dough forms.
+Transfer it to plastic wrap, shape it into a disc, wrap tightly, and chill for 20 minutes.

-2. Roll Out the Dough: After chilling, unwrap the dough and place it between two sheets of parchment paper.
-Roll it into a small circle with a rolling pin.
+2. Unwrap the dough and roll it between two sheets of parchment paper into a small circle.

-a ball of dough on a piece of parchment paper.
+a ball of pie crust dough on a piece of parchment paper.

-two photos showing how to roll out pie crust dough.
+two photos showing how to roll out small pie crust dough.

-• Galette Tip: Place the dough (still on the bottom parchment sheet or on a silicone baking mat) directly onto a baking sheet.
-Remove the top parchment layer, and your galette base is ready to fill.
+• Galette Tip: Keep the dough on the bottom parchment sheet or a silicone mat, place it on a baking sheet, remove the top layer, and it’s ready to fill.

 a small apple pie with mini pie crust.